serenity-is/docs/services/built-in-behaviors.md

 ## Capture Log (Audit Trail)

 The [CaptureLogAttribute](../api/dotnet/Serenity.Net.Services/Serenity.Data/CaptureLogAttribute.md) enables an audit trail: every insert/update/delete is recorded in a separate "capture log" table, including the user and the validity dates, so you can reconstruct the history of a record.
+The actual work is done by [CaptureLogBehavior](../api/dotnet/Serenity.Net.Services/Serenity.Services/CaptureLogBehavior.md), which writes the log entries through an `ICaptureLogHandler`.

 Apply it to a row that has a corresponding log row implementing [ICaptureLogRow](../api/dotnet/Serenity.Net.Services/Serenity.Data/ICaptureLogRow.md):